rougin/wildfire/README.md

 ## Properties of `Model` class

+The `Model` class provides the following properties that helps writing clean code and the said properties also conforms to the properties based on `Eloquent ORM`.

 ### Casting attributes

 Updating the `$casts` property allows the model to cast native types to the specified attributes: